mbientlab/MetaWear-SDK-Cpp/cppdocs/source/temperature.rst

 Temperature
 ===========
+A temperature sensor measures the ambient temperature in C or F degrees.

 All boards come with various temperature sensors that measure ambient temperature.
+Some of the temperature sensors are on the main CPU chip, others come in analog form as a thermistor and some temperature sensors are included in the barometer chip.

 Functions communicating with the on-board temperature sensors are defined in the `multichanneltemperature.h <https://mbientlab.com/docs/metawear/cpp/latest/multichanneltemperature_8h.html>`_ header file.

 Source Types